Prakhar-Bhartiya-Madlab/NeuroSync-PB_version/README.md

 # NeuroSync
 Audio to face blendshape inference helper code.

+If using LiveLink local api, set your IP in here > livelink_init.py

 Huggingface to get the model : https://huggingface.co/AnimaVR/NeuroSync-0.1a

 This guide will help you convert audio input into real-time face animation data using our alpha version foundation model.